Cheshire County is named for the County of Cheshire in England, United Kingdom.

 Contractor: Joel Bullard

 Description: The building faces east and is a two story red colored brick rectangular structure.
+Ther building is located on landscaped grounds in the center of Keane.
 The building has a small brick portico on the first story with large arched window above on the second story.
 At the roof line is a pink colored dormer with square pink cupola rising to a round top section with dome.
 The building has arched windows and has larger windows on the second story.
+Interior features such as iron window shutters, woodwork, and staircases have been retained.
 An addition was built in 1911.
 On the west side is a modern three story Annex constructed in 1979.
 The architect was Flick & Lewis and the contractor was Baybutt Construction.

 County Courthouse – Keane